Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 How would you behave in his place?

-Well…. if I had been in his place, I would probably have died two weeks after Lorena passed away.
+Well…. had I been in his place, I would probably have died two weeks after Lorena passed away.
 What a suffering it was….
 But as someone who wants to help people to have a better understanding of love and life, today – in his place (if he allowed me such an intrusion) – I would say:

 “I honestly admit that it took me many years to realize that a love doesn’t have its value reduced just because it was interrupted sooner than I would like it to be.

 I lived, I loved….
-And at the age of 9 years, I did more for love than many grown-up adults did in their whole lives.
+And at the age of 9 years, I did more for love than many grown up adults did in their whole lives.

 Maybe I didn’t realize the greatness of my actions at that moment.
 Today, analyzing everything in hindsight, I believe I was inspired, as if I felt she would soon pass away.
 I’m very happy to have followed my feelings and allowed myself to live that magical idyll and speak EVERYTHING I felt for her at that moment.